openSUSE/quiz/README.md

 [x] **Getting familiar with openSUSE** mode, where we keep track of attendees and provide a mini interactive (press enter) lottery at the end.
 So everybody can win some prices.

+[x] No worries about GDPR.
+The database is in-memory only, holds only nicknames and data is erased after process is stopped or re-started.
+You can also reset stats by simply visiting /reset.

 ## License

 SPDX-License-Identifier: MIT